 TL;DR

+In modern data systems, nothing stays static for long.
 New features bring new data.
 Existing fields change.
 Old ones disappear.

+In batch systems, schema changes are inconvenient - you reprocess, you adapt, you move on.
 In real-time streaming systems, they’re critical.
 A single mismatch between a producer and consumer can disrupt an entire data flow within seconds.

-Kafka’s Schema Registry provides the foundation for managing those changes - ensuring producers and consumers share a consistent understanding of data structure.
+Kafka’s Schema Registry provides the foundation for managing those changes ensuring producers and consumers share a consistent understanding of data structure.
+But in practice, coordinating schema changes across distributed teams and continuous data pipelines is complex.

-That’s why Condense, a Kafka Native streaming platform, integrates Schema Evolution directly into its pipeline model — helping teams evolve data structures safely, visibly, and without unnecessary friction.
+That’s why Condense, a Kafka Native streaming platform, integrates Schema Evolution directly into its pipeline model, helping teams evolve data structures safely, visibly, and without unnecessary friction.

 The Challenge of Schema Evolution in Streaming Pipelines

+In any large organization, data models evolve continuously.
 New use cases emerge, applications mature, and teams need to add or rename fields to reflect the real world more accurately.

+But in streaming systems, there’s no downtime - data keeps flowing.
 If one service starts publishing an updated event while another still expects the old version, the consequences can be serious:

 Incompatible consumers stop processing.